-At the point of membership application or renewal only (within 30 days of renewal being due) a member can submit in writing to the Membership Manager an appeal for a percentage reduction in the main membership subscription fee, by detailing their current situation including a statement of their gross annual income for the next 12 months.
+Prior to the point of membership application or renewal only (within 30 days of renewal being due) a member can submit in writing to the Membership and Customer Services Manager a request for a percentage reduction in the main membership subscription fee, by detailing their current situation including a statement of their gross annual income for the next 12 months.

 BACP will then make a decision using a fixed internal sliding scale based on the member’s estimated income and will award a corresponding percentage reduction ranging from 10% to 50%, applicable for the current 12 month membership period only.
-Unfortunately, in some cases the member may still not meet the criteria for a reduced fee appeal and would therefore have to pay the full membership subscription.
-The decision of the Membership Manager is final in this instance.
+A unique voucher code would then be provided which can be applied to your cart during the online application or renewal process.
+Unfortunately, should a member be earning an income that is above our current threshold (currently £16,000) it is unlikely a reduction can be made and payment of the full membership subscription would be required.
+The decision of the Membership and Customer Services Manager is final in this instance.

 Conference and event reduced fees

-Members who are already in receipt of reduced fee membership (not through appeal) are entitled to the reduced fee prices for BACP conferences and events.
+Members who are already in receipt of reduced fee membership (not through request) are entitled to the reduced fee prices for BACP conferences and events.

 Accreditation application fees

-Members who are already in receipt of reduced fee membership (not through appeal) are entitled to the reduced fee prices for their accreditation application.
+Members who are already in receipt of reduced fee membership (not through request) are entitled to the reduced fee prices for their accreditation application.